RektifyAI/auditing-demystified/README.md

-# How to get started as a auditor
+# How to get started as a smart contract auditor

 Becoming a smart contract auditor can be daunting if you don't know where to start.
 The truth is you don't have to come from a super technical background to become a smart contract auditor.
 The eye for detecting where things can go wrong is a strongsuit most auditors have to forsee vulnerabilities that can graduate to detrimental attacks.
 Here is a concise repo of auditing resources from Youtube videos, articles, docs, and exerpts to get you started on your bug hunting journey.
 Please share.
 Let's make Web3 a safer place. </br>